anojndr/Discord_AI_chatbot/README.md

 ---

-### Automatic Conversation Summarization
-To manage long conversations and stay within model context limits, the bot automatically summarizes older parts of the conversation.

-**Features:**
-- **Token-Aware**: Monitors conversation length and triggers summarization when a configurable token threshold is reached.
-- **Seamless Context**: The summary is injected back into the conversation history as a system message, preserving context for the LLM.
-- **Configurable**: Set the `token_threshold` and `summarizer_model` in your `config.yaml` to control this behavior.
-- **Prevents Errors**: Avoids "context window exceeded" errors from the LLM API.

----

 ### Persistent Message Caching
 To maximize performance and minimize redundant processing, the bot caches processed message data in the PostgreSQL database.